ostdotcom/website-docupony/docs/2_04_API_AIRDROP_DROP.md

 title: OST KIT⍺ API Airdrop
 sidebar_label: /users/airdrop/drop
 ---

-For awarding branded tokens to end-users in your application.
+Post to `/users/airdrop/drop` to request an airdrop of a certain amount of branded tokens to a set of `users`.

 This API allows end-users to receive or be awarded a selected amount of branded tokens to be able participate in the branded token economy.

 #### API Endpoint - POST
 ```url
 {{saas_api_url}}/users/airdrop/drop
 ```

-#### Parameters
+### Input Parameters
 | Parameter | Type    | Value                                    |
 |-----------|---------|------------------------------------------|
 | _amount_   | Float | The amount of BT that needs to be air-dropped to the selected end-users.
 Example:10 |